alamb3142/SmartHome/Documentation/domain-model.md

 Each `Device` has one or `Control`s, for example a basic smart bulb will have `OnOff` controls, while a more advanced model may have `Level` and `Colour` controls.

+A `Device` is commissioned onto the network, at which point it's capabilities

 ### Controls

 A `Switch` is a `Control` that can be turned on or off.
 Like a `Light`, `Plug` or a `Lock` (locks may become their own control at some point).